go-surreal/som/README.md

 - [ ] make casing of database fields configurable?
 - [ ] add support for maps as node fields

+## FAQ

+### Why are maps not supported?

+- With the schemaless database this would be possible.
+- Currently, the focus is on structured and deterministic data.
+- Might be added in the future though.

 ## References

 - https://surrealdb.com/docs